 I eat porridge, and my partner generally only has some yoghurt.
 She is not really a breakfast person.
 Each of these cost less than $1 per serving.

-The second things I wanted to know is whether or not our increase in food expense is due to food price inflation.
+The second thing I wanted to know is whether or not our food expense increase is due to food price inflation.

 Are we spending more now, or is this food inflation?

 I found a study from the University of Otago on estimated food costs in New Zealand for 2018.
 In the study, it estimates the cost of food for basic, moderate, and liberal diets.
 The average cost of food for a heterosexual couple was estimated to be $128.50, $167.50, and $200.75 per week for a basic, moderate, and liberal diet.

 Our spending falls in the moderate category.
 The moderate category allows for an increase in the variety of meats, fish, fruit, and vegetables over the basic category.